Charles Morgan (military governor)

 Sir Charles Morgan (1575–1642) was a professional soldier from Monmouthshire in Wales who spent most of his career serving with the Dutch States Army during the Eighty Years War and eventually settled there.

 Service in the Netherlands

 Morgan began his military career in the Netherlands during the Dutch Revolt.
 There he married Elizabeth, the daughter of William the Silent's secretary, Philips of Marnix.
-He was a part of the joint Anglo-Dutch expedition which captured the Spanish city of Cadiz in 1596.
+He was a part of the joint Anglo-Dutch expedition which captured the Spanish city of Cádiz in 1596.
 Under the command of Sir Francis Vere, Morgan fought at the Battle of Nieuwpoort in 1600 and in 1601 served in the defence of the city of Ostend.
 Morgan left the besieged city in 1603 to receive a knighthood from James I in England, and returned before the city was surrendered to the Spanish on 20 September 1604.

 Justice of the peace

 After the fall of Ostend, Morgan returned to Wales and served as a Justice of the peace (JP) in Monmouthshire.
 He was heavily criticised by the Bishop of Hereford Robert Bennet, who accused him of being overly lenient towards recusants, thereby encouraging Catholic rioting.
 He was briefly imprisoned for failing his duties as a JP, after he left for London whilst riots were ongoing in south Wales.